 Although of small likelihood, core needle biopsies have the disadvantage that needle tract seeding may occur and affect subsequent local recurrence and overall survival rates of patients who go on to receive lumpectomies.
-Now a new study has demonstrated that a vacuum-assisted device is less likely to result in breast cancer seeding than an automated core needle gun.
+Now a new study has demonstrated that a vacuum-assisted device is less likely to result in breast cancer seeding.

 Biopsies of 148 breast cancers performed using ultrasonographically guided core needle biopsies with a needle gun were compared with 105 breast cancers biopsies performed using a vacuum suction probe.
 Cytological results derived from the needle wash material were used to estimate the potential risk of needle tract breast cancer seeding.